 We don’t know what causes each case of laryngeal or hypopharyngeal cancer.
-But we do know many of the risk factors for these cancers (see “ What are the risk factors for laryngeal and hypopharyngeal cancers?”) and how some of them cause cells to become cancerous.
+But we do know many of the risk factors for these cancers (see Risk Factors for Laryngeal and Hypopharyngeal Cancers) and how some of them cause normal cells to become cancer.

 Gene changes related to these cancers usually happen during life, rather than being inherited.
 These acquired mutations often result from exposure to cancer-causing chemicals, like those found in tobacco smoke.
-Acquired changes in genes such as the TP53 and p16 tumor suppressor genes seem to be important in laryngeal and hypopharyngeal cancers, although not all cancers have these changes.
+An acquired change in the p16 tumor suppressor gene seems to be important in laryngeal and hypopharyngeal cancers, although not all these cancers have this change.
 Several different gene changes are probably needed for cancer to develop, and not all of these changes are understood at this time.

-Inherited mutations of oncogenes or tumor suppressor genes rarely cause these cancers, but some people seem to inherit a reduced ability to detoxify (break down) certain types of cancer-causing chemicals.
-These people are more sensitive to the cancer-causing effects of tobacco smoke, alcohol, and certain industrial chemicals.
-Researchers are developing tests that may help identify such people, but these tests are not yet reliable enough for routine use.
+Inherited mutations of proto-oncogenes or tumor suppressor genes rarely cause these cancers, but some people seem to inherit a poor ability to detoxify (break down) certain types of cancer-causing chemicals.
+They are more sensitive to the cancer-causing effects of tobacco smoke, alcohol, and certain industrial chemicals.